Mars Ravelo's Darna! Ang Pagbabalik

 Mars Ravelo's Darna!
 Ang Pagbabalik (lit.
 'Mars Ravelo's Darna!
 The Return'), or simply Darna!
 Ang Pagbabalik, is a 1994 Filipino superhero film based on the Pilipino Komiks character Darna.
 Directed by Peque Gallaga and Lore Reyes from a screenplay by playwright Floy Quintos, it stars Anjanette Abayari as Narda / Darna, alongside Edu Manzano, BB Gandanghari (credited as Rustom Padilla), Bong Alvarez, Pilita Corrales, Cherie Gil and Lester Llansang.
-Produced by Viva Family Entertainment, the film was released in June 9, 1994.
+Produced by Viva Family Entertainment, the film was released on June 9, 1994.

 As of 2023, it is the last Darna film to be released in theaters, with studios opting instead to produce television shows for the character of Darna in later years.